 Scott Bates - President

-Scott is a parent’s athlete to Hank and Campbell (AltaBird Freeride) and hopes Charlotte (4) will follow in their footsteps; and he has skied at Snowbird since 1985.
+Scott has a daughter, Campbell, on the AltaBird Freeride team and hopes Charlotte will follow in their footsteps; and he has skied at Snowbird since 1985.
 He also has an affinity for Little Cottonwood Canyon and enjoys riding his bike up the canyon during the summer.
 Scott and his wife, Caroline, love the outdoors and enjoy seeing their children “grow-up” at Snowbird.

 Scott Martin - Vice President

 Scott has been a part of the Snowbird Ski Team in varying capacities nearly all his life.
-Scott was an athlete with the Team from age 7 up to college, then served as a coach through graduate school and beyond, then as a Board member, and now as a parent of three children just starting out with the Team.
+Scott was an athlete with the Team from age 7 up to college, then served as a coach through graduate school and beyond, then as a Board member, and now as a parent of three children who enjoy the benefits of the Team.
 Scott's family has been a part of the Snowbird community since its opening in the early 1970s.
 Scott's father, Pepper, was the first Board chair.
-As such, the SBSEF mission and community has been a constant in Scott's life, and he looks forward to service on the Board as a means to propel the organization successfully forward.
+As such, the SBSEF mission and community has been a constant in Scott's life, and he looks forward to serving on the Board as a means to propel the organization successfully forward.